Tips for Preventing Theft on Construction Sites Part 1

 In this two-part series, we will provide actionable tips for preventing theft on construction sites.
-Preventing theft on your construction site is an investment, but will save you time and money in the long run.
+While preventing theft is an investment, it will save you time and money in the long run.
 As Miami construction attorneys, we’ve seen a great deal of construction projects and can tell the difference between companies that take theft seriously and those that don’t.

 Have A Clear Security Strategy

 The first step in preventing theft is having a plan.
 The plan should address your project’s most valuable assets and where those assets will be at all points of your project.
 It should also address how tools and materials will be accounted for.
 Beyond that, it should outline what measures and tools will be used to protect project assets.

 Using GPS technology and placing monitoring sensors on equipment, you can create a virtual perimeter around your construction site.
 By doing this, you can see if a piece of equipment is moved from your site.
 You can receive a notification and the GPS technology can be used to locate the equipment.

 One of the simplest, yet important actions you can take to prevent theft is to keep good records.
 Each piece of equipment utilized during a project should have its purchase, delivery and, implementation dates documented, along with the name of the primary user.
 The same process should be followed for materials used during a construction project.